2022 Referendum

 If you do not purchase property after 5 years ?
 What happens to the money ?

-Horton asked about 2 years ago
+Horton asked over 2 years ago

 Thank you for the question.
 Funds would only be borrowed if there is suitable waterfront property that Council agrees to purchase.
 If the referendum is successful, the bylaw will give Council the ability to go ahead and borrow if and when required.
 If Council does not find a suitable waterfront property within 5 years of the bylaw coming into effect, the bylaw would be repealed.